Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)? Which Lufthansa Lounges Let You Purchase a Day Pass From €39 (~$44)?

 *Enrollment is required for select Amex benefits.

-You can access some Lufthansa Lounges with your Priority Pass membership, including several of the U.S. Lufthansa lounges:
+You can also access some Lufthansa lounges with a Priority Pass membership, including several U.S. locations:

-Typically, you have to pay for your Priority Pass membership.
-However, various premium credit cards like the Chase Sapphire Reserve®, and Capital One Venture X Rewards Credit Card provide a Priority Pass membership to cardholders (though you must enroll for this benefit).
+Typically, Priority Pass requires a paid membership.
+However, many premium credit cards like the Chase Sapphire Reserve® (Rates & Fees) and Capital One Venture X Rewards Credit Card provide a Priority Pass membership as a cardholder benefit (though you’ll need to enroll to activate it).

 Final Thoughts

-The option to escape the crowds and slip into a business-class lounge is always welcome.
-This is true even if you have to pay, as long as the price is not excessive.
-More often than not, if you plan to eat and get a couple of drinks per person, the cost of lounge access may be cheaper.
-This is especially true when you consider the cost of airport bars and restaurants.
-As a bonus, lounges also provide a host of other perks, such as working areas, quiet rooms, showers, and more.
+The option to escape the crowds and relax in a business-class lounge is always welcome, even if you have to pay for it.
+More often than not, if you plan to eat and grab a couple of drinks per person, the cost of lounge access can actually be cheaper than airport restaurants and bars.

 AwardWallet Tip of The Day